motleyagency/influxdb-incremental-restore/README.md

 [ -pps ] How many points per second the import will allow.
 By default it is zero and will not throttle importing.
 [ -concurrency <number> ]: Amount of concurrent requests to the database.
 Default is 1.
 [ -measurements <meas1;meas2> ]: measurement list (separated by semicolon)
-[ -fields <'field1::type,field2::type;field1::type,field2::type'> ]: field lists, same amount as measurements or empty (separated by comma and semicolumn)
+[ -fields <'field1::type,field2::type;field1::type,field2::type'> ]: field lists, same amount as measurements or empty (separated by comma and semicolon)

 General commands:
 [ --version ]: Display version and exit